 PARENTS IN EDUCATION (PIE) NIGHTS

 PIE Nights are a fun opportunity for Garlough families to come together to learn about reading and math while sharing a meal.
 Each child that comes to PIE Night leaves with a new book!

 PIE Nights are coordinated through the Garlough Title I program.
 Check the Garlough school calendar for upcoming PIE Night dates and times.

-LIVEGREEN is the district wide sustainability program that promotes energy saving and recycling initiatives.
-Each school throughout the district has a LIVEGREEN team.
-Learn more about LIVEGREEN.
+LiveGreen is the district wide sustainability program that promotes energy saving and recycling initiatives.
+Each school throughout the district has a LiveGreen team.
+Click here to learn more about LiveGreen.